DVaughan/DVaughan.github.io/_posts/2019-06-24-Quantum-Computation-Primer-Part-1.md

 So, armed with my newly acquired linear algebra, I pushed through the quantum computing book; turning to the web to increase clarity here and there.
 Eventually I found myself where I wanted to be from the beginning, understanding and constructing quantum circuits.

-While the mathematics and notation underpinning quantum theory seems daunting at first.
-Along my own journey, I've been taken with the elegance by which it all fits together.
-I wrote this series of articles to provide you with a grounding in the fundamentals of quantum computing without spending a lot of time on quantum mechanics (the branch of physics).
+While the mathematics and notation underpinning quantum theory seems daunting at first, on my journey, I've been taken with the elegance by which it all fits together.
+I wrote this series of articles to provide you with a grounding in the fundamentals of quantum computation without spending a lot of time on quantum mechanics, which is a branch of physics heavy in theory that, while broadening comprehension, may deter a beginner.
 This series doesn't spend much time on covering the relevant mathematics up front either, but rather introduces critical mathematics along the way.
 While there's quite a bit of math and formulas littered throughout these articles, we work through them together.

 Let's dive in.